TobseTobse/DD-WRT_NordVPN/README.md

 ### Tweaking the script configurations

 Usually, the scripts should work without any intervention from your side.
 The core of the scripts is in /jffs/usr/bin.
 You can tweak these scripts if you urgently feel the need to do so.
-In all other cases I recommend to refrain from doing that.
+In all other cases we recommend to refrain from doing that.
 When you edit the scripts you will be able to change a few values in their respective head sections.
 Please do not edit below the "configuration end" line.